-"Conditions that enhance the feasibility of adaptation and mitigation options.
-Enabling conditions include finance, technological innovation, strengthening policy instruments, institutional capacity, multi-level governance, and changes in human behaviour and lifestyles."
-(IPCC-2022, AR6-WGII & WGIII)
+"Conditions that affect the feasibility of adaptation and mitigation options, and can accelerate and scale-up systemic transitions that would limit temperature increase to 1.5°C and enhance capacities of systems and societies to adapt to the associated climate change, while achieving sustainable development, eradicating poverty and reducing inequalities.
+Enabling conditions include finance, technological innovation, strengthening policy instruments, institutional capacity, multi-level governance, and changes in human behaviour and lifestyles.
+They also include inclusive processes, attention to power asymmetries and unequal opportunities for development and reconsideration of values".
+(IPCC-2018).